Infinite presentability of groups and condensation: Condensation groups

-\begin{example} For all $n\ge 3$ and $k\ge 2$, if $A_n$ is Abels' group then the direct power $A_n^k$ is of intrinsic condensation.
-In contrast, $A_n$ itself is not of intrinsic condensation by Proposition \ref{CorCountQuot}.
-Thus the class of groups that are not of intrinsic condensation is not closed under direct products, nor even direct powers. \end{example}
+\begin{example} For all $n\ge 3$, let $A_n$ denote Abels' group.
+Then the direct power $A_n^k$ is of intrinsic condensation for every $k > 1$.
+The group $A_n$, however, is not of intrinsic condensation (see Proposition \ref{CorCountQuot}).
+Thus the class of groups that are not of intrinsic condensation is not closed under direct products, not even under direct powers. \end{example}